openrewrite/rewrite-docs/concepts-and-explanations/visitors.md

 In those cases, you can specify a different, mutable type for your visitor such as in this visitor which counts the number of method invocations in a Java LST:

-TODO: This does not work for me.
-I get errors about `static` declarations not being allowed in inner classes and also that the visitor can't be referenced from a static context.

 ```java
 public class MethodCountVisitor extends JavaIsoVisitor<AtomicInteger> {
     @Override